JustinCarbunkle/JustinCarbunkle.github.io/README.md

-Hello.
-This is my website.
-I post content on it.
+This is my website for posting content, mainly comics and music.
+Please be easy on my coding, I studied HTML for a month.

 -Justin